Third Macedonian War: 170 BC

 Livy wrote that Publius Licinius, frustrated with his lack of success, turned against the Boeotians, mercilessly plundering several cities there, where he was wintering.
 The people of Coronea put themselves under the protection of the Senate, which ordered Licinius to release his captives.
 Gaius Lucretius was even more ruthless and rapacious, described by Livy as "oppressive to the allies, despicable in the sight of the enemy".
 Perseus, in a surprise attack on the Roman fleet stationed at Oreum on the island of Euboea, captured five warships and twenty transports laden with corn, and sunk the other ships.
 He then went to Thrace to help Cotys.
-Epirus, on the west coast of Greece, went over to the Macedonians.
+Molossians in Epirus, on the west coast of Greece, went over to the Macedonians.

 The consuls for 170 BC were Aulus Hostilius Mancinus and Aulus Atilius Serranus.
 Macedon was assigned to Aulus Hostilius and the fleet and the coast of Greece to the praetor Gaius Hortensius.

 Aulus Hostilius was on his way to Macedon via Epirus.
 An Epirot leader wrote to Perseus to tell him to hurry there.
 However, the king was delayed.
 If he had attacked at the river passage, the newly recruited troops would have been defeated.
 In any case, Aulus Hostilius was informed and changed his route.
 He left Epirus and sailed to Anticyra (on the north coast of the Gulf of Corinth, in Boeotia) and marched to Thessaly.
 He immediately marched, but he was defeated.
 He gave up his useless attempts first to force his way through Elimea in south-western Macedon and secretly marched through Thessaly.
 Perseus anticipated his moves.
 Livy wrote that Gaius Hortensius did not conduct his naval operations "with sufficient skill or success, for none of his acts deserves better to be remembered than his cruel and perfidious plundering of the city of the Abderites when they endeavoured to avert, by entreaty, the intolerable burdens imposed on them".
 Perseus made an incursion against Dardania in southern Illyria, killed 10,000 and seized a large booty.